Deconstructed Hypercharge: A Natural Model of Flavour: EFT for neutrino masses

 \section{EFT for neutrino masses}

 For completeness, we here sketch a possible setup for realising neutrino masses in our model, which we phrase in terms of an EFT description including both $H_3$ and $H_{12}$ Higgs fields.
 We note that Ref.~\cite{FernandezNavarro:2023rhv} suggests a more detailed account, using a variety of auxiliary fields, of the origin of specific PMNS matrix elements in the related `tri-hypercharge' model.
-We observe that the EFT allows for Weinberg operators of the type
+We begin by observing that the DH EFT allows for Weinberg operators of the type

 Assuming $O(1)$ WCs for these operators, the rough condition for an anarchic neutrino mass matrix is then